Overall scope of hosts

 3. Migrate to another physical server

-THE WINDOWS 2003 TEAM INCLUDED TECHNICAL SPECIALISTS TO WORK CLOSELY WITH THE APPLICATION OWNERS AND PROVIDED:
+THE WINDOWS SERVER REMEDIATION TEAM INCLUDED TECHNICAL SPECIALISTS TO WORK CLOSELY WITH THE APPLICATION OWNERS AND PROVIDED:

-Of the 9,500 Windows 2003 hosts in the bank at the start of the programme, today 88% of this scope has been remediated via an upgrade to Windows 2008 or via decommissioning.
-Of the scope that the Windows 2003 team were fully responsible for (excluding vendor owned infrastructure), this success rate increases to 94% of the hosts being remediated.
+Of the 9,500 affected servers in the bank at the start of the programme, 88% were remediated via an upgrade or decommissioning.
+When considering the scope that the Windows Server Remidiation team were fully responsible for (excluding vendor owned infrastructure), this success rate increases to 94% of the hosts being remediated.